Pear, Apple & Blueberry Muffins Recipe

-Pear, Apple & Blueberry Muffins were one of my first big successes in my bakery.
-I’ve sold tons of them to local coffee shops and deli’s.
-They are just so delicious!
+These Pear, Apple & Blueberry Muffins were one of my first big successes in my bakery.
+I’ve sold literally thousands of them to local coffee shops and deli’s.
+They are just incredibly delicious!

 Try to use fresh fruit if you can.
 The texture and flavour of fresh fruit is always WAY better!

 If you have concerns about the sugar crust on top of the muffins, do not be alarmed.
 I used sugar that would have gone inside the muffins anyway and just gave it a promotion to form a crust on top.
 The muffin itself is not very sweet at all, so the crust really goes with it super duper well.